 [back to top]

 Anita P. Sharma, Esq., is the Asylum Attorney at the PAIR Project.
 Anita received her LL.M. in International Legal Studies from American University Law School, concentrating in Human Rights and Humanitarian Law.
-She earned her J.D. from Suffolk University Law School and graduated with distinction in the Intellectual Property and High Technology Law concentration.
-She received her B.A., in English Literature from Suffolk University.
-Anita is currently an adjunct professor of English at Suffolk University.
-She serves as co-chair of the Liaison Committee on Asylum for the New England Chapter of the American Immigration Lawyers Association (AILA) and as the 2010-2012 co-chair for the newly formed Immigration Section of the Boston Bar Association.
-Anita is also an advisory council member of Public International Law and Policy Group (PILPG).
-She was selected for the 2008-09 Boston Bar Association Public Interest Leadership Program.
-Anita received the BBA's John G. Brooks Public Service Award in 2006 for her outstanding representation of asylum-seekers and for serving as a mentor to hundreds of pro bono lawyers who represent PAIR clients.
-She previously worked at WARLAW, a Delhi-based NGO that focuses on women’s rights in India.
-Anita joined PAIR in 2002.
+She earned her J.D. from Suffolk University Law School, graduating with distinction in the Intellectual Property and High Technology Law concentration.
+She received her B.A., summa cum laude, in English Literature from Suffolk University, where she is currently an adjunct professor of English.
+Anita serves as co-chair of the Liaison Committee on Asylum for the New England Chapter of the American Immigration Lawyers Association (AILA) and is a steering committee member of the Boston Bar Association's (BBA) Delivery of Legal Services Section, chairing the Education subcommittee.
+From 2010-2012, she co-chaired the BBA's Immigration Section, of which she is currently a steering committee member.
+She was selected for the 2008-09 BBA Public Interest Leadership Program, during which time she formed a project to increase pro bono interest in detention work.
+Anita received the Unsung Heroine of Massachusetts Award from the Massachusetts Commission on the Status of Women in 2009, and the BBA's John G. Brooks Public Service Award in 2006 for her outstanding representation of asylum-seekers and her mentorship to hundreds of pro bono attorneys who represent PAIR clients.
+Before coming to PAIR in 2002, Anita worked at WARLAW, a Delhi-based NGO that focuses on women’s rights in India.
+Anita is fluent in Hindi.

 (617) 742-9296 ext.
 2